Universal infrared scaling of gravitational wave background spectra

 (c) {\it GWs induced by an inflaton or a spectator scalar field in preheating after inflation} ~\cite{Tashiro:2003qp,Easther:2006vd,GarciaBellido:2007dg,Dufaux:2007pt,Kuroyanagi:2015esa,Liu:2017hua,Kuroyanagi:2017kfx,Cai:2018tuh,Jedamzik:2010dq,Amin:2018xfe,Jedamzik:2010hq,Khlebnikov:1997di,GarciaBellido:1998gm,Easther:2007vj,GarciaBellido:2007af,Price:2008hq}.
 The source term is $T_{ij}=\partial_i\phi\partial_j\phi$, where $\phi$ is the inflaton or some other intermediate scalar field.
 The parametric resonance may largely enhance the amplitude of $\phi$, which in turn may generate substantial GWs.
 Detailed study should be done by lattice simulations, but the infrared scaling is $k^3$ as expected, as was first pointed out in \cite{Easther:2006vd}.
 An related case is GWs from domain walls~\cite{Kawasaki:2011vv,Hiramatsu:2013qaa,Gleiser:1998na}. \\

-\textit{Violation of the conditions.}~ In this section we discuss the cases when any of the three conditions may be violated, and clarify the physical reasons behind such violations.
+\textit{Violation of the conditions.}~ In some processes, one or more of the three conditions we listed will be violated, and some non-cubed infrared scaling will appear.
 Condition \ref{c1} breaks down if \eqref{powerint} diverges or vanishes.
-Since it vanishes only for the trivial case of vanishing sources, we may focus on the divergent case.
-For simplicity, let us consider a power-law divergence in the limit $k\to0$.
-In this case if we evaluate \eqref{def:OmegaGW} while keeping $k$ small but finite, the resulting integral would behave as $k^{-\gamma}$ ($\gamma>0)$.
+Let us first consider a power-law divergence $k^{-\gamma}$ ($\gamma>0)$ of \eqref{powerint} in the limit $k\to0$.
 This would mean $\Omega_\text{GW}(\eta_0)\propto k^{3-\gamma}$.
 In passing, it is worth mentioning that in this case of the power-law divergence, the power spectrum index of $\Omega_\text{GW}(\eta_0)$ will be always smaller than 3.